ThatHunky/woodway-searchbot/README.md

 The tests use mock objects to avoid making actual API calls during testing.

 ## Continuous Integration
 This repository uses GitHub Actions to lint, format and test the code on every pull request.
-The `ci.yml` workflow installs dependencies with `uv` using the `--system` flag and installs `ruff` separately, runs `ruff` for linting and formatting checks, executes the unit tests and generates a signed SBOM.
+The `ci.yml` workflow installs dependencies with `uv` using the `--system` flag and explicitly installs `ruff`, `pytest` and `cyclonedx-bom`.
+Cosign is installed via the `sigstore/cosign-installer` action.
+The workflow then runs `ruff` for linting and formatting checks, executes the unit tests and generates a signed SBOM.